Comparing course content

-When choosing a course, remember that not all courses with the same name are identical.
+- When choosing a course, remember that not all courses with the same name are identical in content.

-In the UK degree courses tend to be very specialised, allowing students to focus on their chosen student from their first day.
-However there are others that allow you more flexibility in what you study – so when you start searching for courses, make sure you read the course descriptions carefully, and click through to university websites for further information.
+In the UK, degree courses tend to be very specialised, allowing you to focus on your chosen subject from day one.
+However, there are other courses that allow a little more flexibility in what you study – when you start searching for courses, make sure you read the course descriptions carefully, and click through to university websites for further information.

 - What subject areas do they specialise in?

-- Can you study abroad or get help with work placements?
+- Can you study part of your course abroad, or get help with work placements?

-- Do they have sports facilities or societies you’d want to join?
+- Do they have sports facilities or societies that you would want to join?

-- How near home, a city centre or the countryside are they?
+- How near to home, a city centre, or the countryside are they?

 - Ask how many other international students or students from your country are studying there.

-- Find out if the university has cultural or social clubs you would like to join.
+- Find out if the university has any cultural or social clubs you would like to join.

-- Remember to check entry requirements in the course descriptions to see what you need to do to get a place on a course.
+- Remember to check entry requirements in the course descriptions to see what you need to get a place.

-- Get the student viewpoint at Unistats for subject and course provider reviews.
+- Get a student viewpoint at Unistats – perfect for subject and course provider reviews.

-- Read course provider reviews from The Quality Assurance Agency for Higher Education.
+- Read uni and college reviews from the Quality Assurance Agency for Higher Education.

-- Check league tables that rank course providers.
-Make sure you check the sources though, as some are biased.
-(The Guardian, The Times and The Complete University Guide are some of the more impartial places to look).
+- Check league tables that rank university and colleges.
+Make sure you check the sources though, as some can be biased.
+The Guardian, The Times, and The Complete University Guide are some of the more impartial places to look.